dbt-labs/dbt-cloud-snowflake-demo-template/README.md

 Be sure to take a look around the project outside of the flow.
 We have included other fun features for you to see, including:
 - How to change output based on environments
-- How to dynmically pivot vs hardcoding your pivot
+- How to dynamically pivot vs hardcoding your pivot

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)